 For the Queer|Art Community Portrait Project, artists from across different disciplines and generations gather once a year to participate in a marathon photoshoot event, sitting for their portraits as representatives of the Queer|Art community.
 Over time, the project will chart nuances of generational and personal growth within the community—as many artists return and new artists are welcomed into the mix—all seen through the lens of a different photographer each year.

+Click on the pictures below to learn more about each subject and their affiliation to Queer|Art.
 These images should not be reprinted or linked without permission, and credit to the photographer and the Queer|Art Community Portrait Project must always be included.
 All requests for reusing any of these photographs should be directed to info@queer-art.org.

 ARCHIVE